hackmysql/website/content/lessons-from-20-years-hacking-mysql-part-1.md

 This is true for my 20 years with MySQL, my whole career, and my whole life.
 All the biggest successes of my life started with random good luck: right place, right time, right people&mdash;that kind of thing.

-Good luck opens doors, but you have to walk through and hike the hill or climb the mountain on the other side.
+Good luck opens doors, but you have to walk through and climb the mountain on the other side.
 That's where the 47% hard work and patience comes in: all the success stories I know took at least 5 years, but 10 years is more typical.
 It takes time to build value, and even longer to change the way people work.

 And 2% skill?
 At this point in my career, I hope it's not a conceit to say that I've got more skill than that.
-But along the way&mdash;hiking the hill or climbing the mountain&mdash;success is built by operating a little beyond the current limits.
+But along the way&mdash;climbing the mountain&mdash;success is built by operating a little beyond the current limits.
 Or, as David Bowie said:

 > If you feel safe in the area you’re working in, you’re not working in the right area.
 Always go a little further into the water than you feel you’re capable of being in.
 Go a little bit out of your depth.
 And when you don’t feel that your feet are quite touching the bottom, you’re just about in the right place to do something exciting.